 - Krek A*, Grün D*, Poy MN*, Wolf R, Rosenberg L, Epstein EJ, MacMenamin P, da Piedade I, Gunsalus KC, Stoffel M, Rajewsky N (2005) Combinatorial microRNA target predictions.
 Nature Genetics 37 (5): 495-500

 Algorithm for rare cell type identification and differentiation trajectory inference from single-cell RNA-seq data

 Grün, Nature Methods, 2020; Herman et al., Nature Methods, 2018; Grün et al., Cell Stem Cell, 2016; Grün et al., Nature 2015

 Algorithm for the inference of cell fate bias in multipotent progenitors from singe-cell RNA-seq data

 Web interface for the visualization of single-cell RNA-seq data of murine hematopoietic progenitors

 Aizarani et al., Nature, 2019

 Zeis et al., Immunity, 2020

-We investigates how signals from the microenvironment are integrated with stochastic processes in a cell to control cell fate decision in normal tissues and upon perturbations due to disease or tissue damage by combining single-cell resolution experimental methods with computational methods involving machine learning and mathematical modeling.
+We investigate how signals from the microenvironment are integrated with stochastic processes in a cell to control cell fate decision in normal tissues and upon perturbations due to disease or tissue damage by combining single-cell resolution experimental methods with computational methods involving machine learning and mathematical modeling.